amazon-ion/ion-python/README.md

 ```

 ### Tox Setup
-In order to verify that all platforms we support work with Ion Python, we use a combination
+To verify that all platforms we support work with Ion Python, we use a combination
 of [tox](http://tox.readthedocs.io/en/latest/) with [pyenv](https://github.com/yyuu/pyenv).

 Install relevant versions of Python: